What are automatic variables in SAS?

 if _error_=1 then put _infile_ if _error_ then put _infile_

-If there’s an input buffer, you possibly can access the contents of that buffer using the variable name _INFILE_. _INFILE_ is an automatic variable whose value is accessible within a data step however will not be output to any data set being created in the data step.
+If there’s an input buffer, you can access the contents of that buffer using the variable name _INFILE_.

-One instance is suppose you want to read some data and want all of the character variables in Uppercase.
-You can use a $UPCASE informat, or you could possibly transfer each record into the input buffer and hold the record in the buffer with a trailing @-sign.
+Suppose you want to read some data and want all the character variables in Uppercase.
+You can use a $UPCASE informat or transfer each record into the input buffer and hold the record in the buffer with a trailing @-sign.

 data names; input @; _infile_ = upcase(_infile_); put _INFILE_; input name :$10. city :$10.; datalines; abc Mumbai def Pune ; run;